uploadcare/file-uploader/get-started/installation/README.md

 ...
 ```

-So, to exclude naming collisions, use the other prefixes for your own custom elements.
+To exclude naming collisions, use the other prefixes for your own custom elements.

 Examples: